stormalf/porth/README.md

 1.0.20 refactoring the error during runtime.
 Adding new keyword WRITE that executes internally the "1 1 SYSCALL3" instruction.
 It prints the string on the stdout (no need anymore to specify "string" 1 1 SYSCALL3).
 It's done internally.

+1.0.21 refactoring the function that separates line into strings and not strings.

 ## TODO

 Trying to implement similar language but using ANTLR4.